Hairstyles Through The Ages

 Historical Timeline of Female Hairstyles

-10th Century B.C. – Women and men used fat based hair gel for the common female hairstyles of long, short, curly, slicked down and even used hair extensions way back in that era.
+10th Century B.C. – Women and men used fat-based hair gel for the common hairstyles of long, short, curly, and slicked down looks.
+They even used hair extensions way back in that era!

-1st Century B.C. – Greek and Roman women of means used their female hairstyle as a status symbol; typically wearing their hair long with braids and commonly made use of powered gold for highlights, they signaled their social superiority by having the fanciest and shiniest hair.
+1st Century B.C. – Greek and Roman women of means used their hairstyle as a status symbol.
+Typically wearing their hair long with braids and commonly using powered gold for highlights, they signaled their social superiority by having the fanciest and shiniest hair.

 1300-1400 A.D. – During the middle-ages women wore their hair long and braided with it either hanging down their backs or curled up into buns and attached against their ears.